Uncertainty-Aware Bayes' Rule and Its Applications: Technical and Experimental Details

+Note that the MAP estimator (which is optimal under the $0/1$ loss) is not necessarily optimal under the quadratic loss, in the sense of \eqref{eq:cost-minimization}, but the MMSE estimator \eqref{eq:MMSE-estimator} is.
+When both the true prior $p_0(\vec \theta)$ and the true data-generating law $p_0[(\vec x, y) | \vec \theta]$ are Gaussian, the MAP and MMSE estimators coincide; for non-Gaussian distributions, the two usually differ.
 Third, we discuss an example of application that is popular in both statistical signal processing and statistical machine learning. \begin{example}[Uncertainty-Aware Bayesian Model Averaging] Suppose that we have $r$ models indexed by $\{\theta_1, \theta_2, \ldots, \theta_r\}$ to account for a signal processing or a machine learning problem.
 Let the prior distribution of models be $\vec p \defeq [p_1,p_2,\ldots,p_r]$ and the likelihood distribution (recall Definition \ref{def:likelihood-dist}) be $\vec l \defeq [l_1,l_2,\ldots,l_r]$.
-Then the generalized Bayes' posterior, i.e., the $(\alpha,\beta)$-posterior, of models is equal to $ p_g(\theta_i | \vec y) \propto p^\beta_i \cdot l^\alpha_i, $ for every $i \in [r]$.
+Then the uncertainty-aware Bayesian posterior, i.e., the $(\alpha,\beta)$-posterior, of models equals $ p_g(\theta_i | \vec y) \propto p^\beta_i \cdot l^\alpha_i, $ for every $i \in [r]$.
 The above formula induces the uncertainty-aware Bayesian model averaging method. \stp \end{example}